mcharouk/aws/Certification/machinelearning.md

   * Violation are sent to S3 and can integrate with Cloudwatch metrics.

 * Feature attribution drift
-  * looks like data drift
+  * looks like model drift
   * create a SHAP in the baseline job
   * Clarify is used to compute SHAP and compare with the baseline to detect a drift